Ashot I of Armenia: Prince of princes of Armenia

-Ashot used this support to wage war against the emirs.
-He began by defeating the Kaysites of Manazkert in 863, with the help of his brother and sparapet, Abas Bagratuni.
+In the summer of 880, the Armenian army (approx. 40,000) led by Prince of Armenia Ashot Bagratuni besieged Manazkert from the army of the Kaysite Emirate (approx. 1,000); however, upon learning that Hasan—ruler of Sevan fortress in Vaspurakan (Arjishakovit canton of Vaspurakan) and cousin of Grigor-Derenik—had captured the Artsruni prince, he concluded a truce and marched to Vaspurakan[23].
+As a result, Grigor-Derenik was released without a battle, while the Kaysite and Uthmanid emirates recognized the suzerainty of Prince of Armenia Ashot Bagratuni.
 In 877, he began to fight against the emir of Barda alongside his ostikan; however, failure of this ostikan led to his replacement.
 The new ostikan made a secret peace treaty with the emir and betrayed Ashot.
 Ashot learned of the conspiracy against him and sent Abas to disarm the ostikan in Dvin; Abas escorted him to the border under Ashot's orders in order to prevent the caliph's retaliation.
 Ashot defeated the emirs of Barda and Manazkert, laying siege to the latter city in 884; however, the siege was ceased prematurely.
 The siege caused Grigor-Derenik to worry about the borders of Taron, which was under Grigor-Derenik's control.
 Ashot gained control of the Gugark and Utik regions as early as 860.